nebula-labs-xyz/lendefi-protocol/audit/InvestmentManager.md

 # Security Audit Report: Lendefi DAO Investment Manager

+## Scope

+- Contract: InvestmentManager.sol
+- Version: v1
+- Framework: OpenZeppelin Contracts Upgradeable v5

 ## Executive Summary

 The Investment Manager contract has been audited following the implementation of standardized security patterns across the Lendefi DAO ecosystem.
 The contract demonstrates robust security controls with a well-implemented role-based access control system, timelocked upgrades, and comprehensive investment round management.
 One notable deviation from other ecosystem contracts is the assignment of certain critical roles to a gnosis safe multisig rather than the timelock controller.

-## Scope

-- Contract: InvestmentManager.sol
-- Version: v1
-- Framework: OpenZeppelin Contracts Upgradeable v4

 ## Key Findings